RidwanAz/Darey.io_Devops_Project/Git_project/Git.md

 This project is designed to equip learners with the knowledge and skills needed to confidently use Git in  professional and personal projects, regardless of your role in the tech industry.

+## Table of Contents
+## 444

-### What is Github.
+### What is Github

- Github is a code repository where all code changes are kept.
+ Github is a code repository where all code changes made locally are kept remotely.
 It is a tool for version control and increases collaboration among cross functions team.

-# Implementation of Git & Github
 ### Creating a Github account
 click [here](https://github.com) to create an account

-### Installing Git in your local environment or virtual machine, for example vagrant
+#### Installing Git

 Update apt repositories

        sudo apt update